You have a craving for cookies and feel like getting creative in the kitchen. There is only one problem—no rolling pin. It’s time to go shopping!

 This pin, like the others on this list, is hand-wash only.

 Using a metal rolling pin has a number of perks.
 Unlike wood, metal will not crack or warp over time.
-It isn’t porous, so a metal rolling pin is more sanitary than wood.
+It isn’t porous, so a metal rolling pin is generally more sanitary than wood.
 And, as many models are dishwasher-safe, cleaning a metal rolling pin is super convenient.
 Metal can also be chilled in the refrigerator, making it the perfect tool for working with sticky dough.

 Vintage style has been kicking around for years and, with the rise of food styling, it has worked its way into the kitchen.
 An old, wooden rolling pin brings a sense of nostalgia and warmth to baking.
 It evokes childhood memories of eating warm cookies with a glass of milk and spending time with mom in the kitchen.
 Joy the Baker loves vintage rolling pins (even if they can be too small or full of splinters).
 Vintage style is pretty and, if you’re a fan of taking pictures of your baking escapades, then vintage is the pin for you.